Nuitka/Nuitka-website/site/posts/nuitka-release-0510.rst

 -  New reference count tests to cover generator expressions and their usage got added.

--  Many new construct based tests got added, these will be used for performance graphing, and serve as micro benchmarks now.
+-  Many new construct-based tests got added, these will be used for performance graphing, and serve as micro benchmarks now.

 -  Again, more basic tests are directly executable with Python3.